dimebt/DSForm/README.md

 Simple and easy to implement iOS Swift framework for building forms.
 It is builded on top of UICollectionViewController componenent.

+Supports 4 basic types of form elements:

+1. FormElementTitle (top title label of the form)
+2. FormElementButton (subclass of UIButton control)
+3. FormElementTextField (subclass of UITextField control)
+4. FormElementLabel (subclass of UILabel control)

 ## Example usage

 ## Requirements